 Our self-talk matters, as mentioned in part one of the blog our self-critic can get over active and we take the losses and grief and turn them into a big stick to beat ourselves up with, when this happens the compassionate self can help.
 Let’s look at a couple of examples and some compassionate reframes: “I need to stop wallowing and get on with living life”, perhaps you could notice how this statement lands in your body and what state of mind it’s associated with?
 The self-critic’s view is not very helpful and doesn’t acknowledge the impact, that it’s normal to not feel ok and settled after a loss/losses for a while (how ever long that while is).
 Here’s a compassionate reframe example, “my grief reminds me of how much I’ve lost, it’s completely understandable that I’ve been struggling and how I’m feeling is normal, everyone grieves and experiences losses and it’s not easy to navigate this.”
 How does that land with you?
 Here’s an example that combines guilt with the self-critic, “if I had worked harder to get rid of this pain I wouldn’t have lost my ability to walk further than I can, do the garden and the housework, I really should have stopped it happening, I just wasn’t strong enough to do it.”
 Wow that’s harsh isn’t it, how does this land with you?
 Let’s look at a compassionate reframe here, “this has been really hard to manage and I did my best to maintain my function and do what I needed to.
 I had no control over how things have turned out and I’m doing my best to find what’s helpful for me.”
 How does this land in your body, what about your mind?

 Being aware of where our attention is automatically resting is helpful, pain and losses take our attention automatically and become a default until we become aware and start to change this habit (it doesn’t mean ignoring the pain and losses).
 We have tricky brains in that they are wired for protection and survival and so have a bias towards things that are perceived as a threat.
-If, for example, we rest in anger, anxiety or pain all the time it becomes a habit and what we are growing.
+If, for example, we have our attention in anger, anxiety, fatigue or pain all the time it becomes a habit and what we are growing.
 Also, when we do this we are functioning from our sympathetic nervous system way too much which impacts us in many ways.
-Being mindful of where our attention is, acknowledging what is present and learning about it, then unhooking from this and choosing a more helpful place for our attention is part of creating space around pain and loss.
+Being mindful of where our attention is, acknowledging what is present and learning about it, then unhooking from this and choosing a more helpful place for our attention is part of creating space around pain, fatigue and associated losses.
 In this way we can learn from what’s showing up and deepen our awareness without being hijacked by it.

 When I did Rick Hanson’s Grief and Loss course recently (linked at the end of this blog) he mentioned that Peter Levine talks about being like a pendulum swinging into the intensity and discomfort and back out.
 The rhythm of the pendulum and how long it stays with the discomfort can be whatever is right for you, perhaps this could be helpful in being with the losses and grief and how it’s showing up without feeling overwhelmed.
 Over time we can swing into the grief and discomfort and stay a little longer if it’s helpful.
 If someone can’t create space in their pain and time and time again they get pulled into it, or maybe even are stuck in it, reaching out for help may be needed.